-Blue Jacks top Islanders 3-2 on Atkinson's overtime winner
+Blue Jackets top Islanders 3-2 on Atkinson's overtime winner

 Blue Jackets: Visit the New Jersey Devils on Sunday.

-Islanders: Off until Wednesday when they cross town to face the New York Rangers.
+Islanders: Off until Wednesday when they visit the crosstown-rival Rangers.